reynekefox/telegram-bot-forwarder/replit.md

 - Forward mapping grows unbounded (consider cleanup for long-running instances)
 - Bot restart requires manual workflow restart
 - No retroactive forwarding when changing target channels
+- Delete command only works for messages in forwarding history

+### Telegram Bot API Limitations
+- **No automatic deletion sync**: Telegram Bot API does not provide events when messages are deleted
+- Messages must be deleted manually using `/delete <message_id>` command
+- This is a fundamental limitation of Telegram's Bot API, not the application

 ## Future Enhancements
 - Persistent database storage